InhaDSP/ASR_turotial/README.md

-# Ditial Speech Processing : Automatic Speech Recoginition with LibriSpeech dataset
+# Digital Speech Processing : Automatic Speech Recoginition with LibriSpeech dataset

 ## How to train
     # setting